akazukin5151/train-passenger-distribution/README.md

 - $p_b$ is the proportion of total passengers that are boarders from station $i$
     - The remaining passengers are passengers alighting at station $i$
     - This means the current implementation models alighting passengers with a uniform distribution
+    - Calculated from link load data
 - $j$ is the j-th stair at station $i$
 - $n_j$ is the number of stairs at station $i$
+    - Data from station platform layout map from the JR website
 - $S_j$ is the distribution of boarders coming from stair $j$
 - $B$ is the pdf of the beta distribution; $B_c$ means with a small variance and $B_f$ means a large variance
 - $U$ is the pdf of the uniform distribution (supported on the platform boundaries)
 - $p_c$ is the proportion of boarders from a particular stair with the small variance spatial process
+    - close_concentration = 20.
+    - prop_normal_close = 0.3
 - $p_f$ is the proportion of boarders from a particular stair with the far variance spatial process
+    - far_concentration = 7.
+    - prop_normal_far = 0.6
 - $p_u$ is the proportion of boarders from a particular stair with the uniform random spatial process
+    - prop_uniform = 0.1
 - $p_c + p_f + p_u = 1$ and all three are >= 0
 - $p_b + p_{1 - b} = 1$ and both are >= 0

-This assumes each stair in the station is uniformly important, but this might not be true, as some passengers might be predominantly from particular stairs.
+This assumes each stair in the station is equally important, but this might not be true, as some passengers might be predominantly from particular stairs.
 The equation can be easily adapted to support data for stair traffic:

 $$b_i=\sum_{j=0}^{n_j}\frac{S_j}{p_j}$$